Multinomial Link Models: Multinomial Link Models

 In the statistical literature, many link functions have been proposed.
-For examples, logit, probit, log-log, and complementary log-log links were used by \cite{pmcc1989} for binary responses; cauchit link can be tracked back to \cite{morgan1992note} for distributions with many extreme values; $t$ link was suggested first by \cite{albert1993bayesian} and also connected to robit regression \citep{liu2004robit} and Gosset link family \citep{koenker2009parametric}; Pregibon link family \citep{pregibon1980goodness, koenker2009parametric, smith2020exploration} was introduced as a two-parameter generalization of the logit link.
+For examples, logit, probit, log-log, and complementary log-log links were used by \cite{pmcc1989} for binary responses; Cauchit link can be tracked back to \cite{morgan1992note} for distributions with many extreme values; $t$ link was suggested first by \cite{albert1993bayesian} and also connected to robit regression \citep{liu2004robit} and Gosset link family \citep{koenker2009parametric}; Pregibon link family \citep{pregibon1980goodness, koenker2009parametric, smith2020exploration} was introduced as a two-parameter generalization of the logit link.
 We skip Pregibon link in this paper since its image usually does not cover the whole real line.

 In Table~\ref{tab:link_functions} we list possible link functions considered for multinomial link models.
-It should be noted that the $t$ link family $g(\rho) = F_\nu^{-1}(\rho)$ incorporates logit, which could be approximated by $F_7$ according to \cite{liu2004robit}, and probit as a limit when $\nu$ goes to $\infty$.
-Here $F_\nu$ and $f_\nu$ are the cumulative distribution function (cdf) and probability density function (pdf) of $t$-distribution with degrees of freedom $\nu$, respectively.
+It should be noted that the $t$ link family $g(\rho) = F_\nu^{-1}(\rho)$ incorporates logit, which can be approximated by $F_7$ according to \cite{liu2004robit}, and probit as a limit when $\nu$ goes to $\infty$.
+Here $F_\nu$ and $f_\nu$ are the cumulative distribution function (cdf) and probability density function (pdf) of $t$-distribution with the number $\nu$ of degrees of freedom, respectively.

 In this section, we introduce a special class of the multinomial link models~\eqref{eq:mlm_j}, which allows separate links for different categories.
-We will show later in Section~\ref{sec:MLM_example_extrauma} that a multinomial regression model with mixed links can fit some real data much better.
+We show later in Section~\ref{sec:MLM_example_extrauma} that a multinomial regression model with mixed links can fit some real data significantly better.